a-cordier/noon-io/README.md

 MIDI.stream.subscribe(message => {
     console.log(message.meta); // log the meta object populated by the custom decorator function });

-// Gain access to the Web MIDI API const midiAccess = await navigator.requestMIDIAccess();

-// Bind MIDI reader to all midi inputs for (const input of midiAccess.inputs.values()) {
-    input.onmidimessage = MIDI.read; // message is handle by the subscriber
-}
 ```

 # 🕒 Filtering messages